-Iowa law requires retailers that sell HHMs to obtain an annual permit and participate in a consumer education program.
+Iowa law requires retailers that sell HHMs to obtain an annual permit.
 This permit carries a $25 fee and is renewable annually on July 1.
+Some retailers who sell oil, oil filters or lead acid batteries must also participate in a consumer education program.

 Permit applications can be accessed at the